-Prior to assembling your fiber laser marker, select an appropriate location for its use.
+Before you install your engraver, select an appropriate location for its use.

 Be sure that it meets all of the requirements discussed in the Safety Information above.
-The location should be stable, level, dry, and climate controlled to ensure an ambient temperature of 40-75°F and an ambient humidity under 70%.
+The location should be stable, level, dry, and climate controlled to ensure an ambient temperature of 5-25°C and an ambient humidity under 70%.
 In particular, the temperature and humidity together should not be close to the dew point.
 It is also advisible to use a windowless room or to use blinds and/or curtains to avoid exposure to the potential additional heat of direct sunlight.
 The location should be free of dust and other airborne pollutants and well ventilated enough to process any fumes produced by the engraving process in accordance with all applicable laws and regulations.
 Depending on the materials to be processed, this may require construction of a dedicated ventilation system.
 It should be away from children; combustible, flammable, explosive, or corrosive materials; and sensitive EMI devices.
 The power cord should be plugged into a compatible and stable power source via a grounded 3-prong outlet.
 No other item should be drawing current from the same fuse.
-There should be fire-fighting equipment nearby and the local fire department's phone number should be clearly displayed.
+There should be fire-fighting equipment nearby and the local fire bridage's phone number should be clearly displayed.